GyroSuperintelligence/BabyLM/guides/Genetics.md

 #### 5.5.3 BU Ingress: Expression and Generation

-The expression of intelligence—BU Ingress—is a sequential, auto-regressive process that generates a responsive byte stream.
-This is not a retrieval mechanism but a generative act wherein a coherent output emerges directly from the system's physical and topological configuration.
-Each micro-step of generation involves the following physical operations:
+The expression of intelligence—BU Ingress—is a **token-level** generative process that produces complete LEB128-encoded tokens using learned phenotypes and LEB128 physics.
+This is not a retrieval mechanism but a generative act wherein coherent tokens emerge directly from the system's physical and topological configuration.
+Each token generation involves the following physical operations:

-1.  **Phenotype as Generative Instruction:** The system first retrieves the `PhenotypeEntry` for its current state.
-This entry's full metadata—including its governance signature, confidence, and associated orbit cardinality—serves as the complete instruction set for the next generative action.

-2.  **The Exon-Product (p):** A transient, 8-bit operator, herein designated the **exon-product**, is computed by `governance.exon_product_from_metadata`.
-This function distills the phenotype's structural character (from the governance signature) and its epistemic weight (from confidence and orbit size) into a single, physically potent intron.
-It is the active expression of the stored exon, modulated by the system's complete current context.

-3.  **Recursive Contextual Alignment:** The system maintains a 6-byte sliding context window (`S`) containing the most recent introns of its generative trajectory.
-This window's size mirrors the 6-step holographic closure diameter of the state space guaranteed by the Monodromic Fold.
-To ensure path-dependence, the newly computed `exon-product` is folded with the oldest element of this window: `aligned = fold(S[0], p)`.
-The window then slides, integrating the aligned result.
-This mechanism ensures that generation is a recursively coherent process, constantly aligning with its own immediate history.

-4.  **Algedonic Selection and Regulation:** The choice of which intron to emit is governed by the system's homeostatic state, measured by the angular divergence (`θ`).
-This algedonic principle provides three distinct generative modes:
+1.  **Exon-Product Generation:** The system computes exon-products from phenotype metadata using `exon_product_from_metadata()`, which converts the phenotype's governance signature, confidence, and orbit cardinality into physically meaningful 8-bit operators.
+These exon-products are then associated with LEB128 token patterns.

+2.  **Resonance-Based Token Selection:** The system calculates resonance between the current state and exon-products using sophisticated bit-level comparison and orbit cardinality weighting.
+This ensures that generated tokens are semantically coherent and contextually appropriate.

+3.  **Temperature-Based Sampling:** The system uses adaptive temperature control based on the current angular divergence (`θ`):
-    -   **Calm (`θ < θ_low`):** The newest, most recently aligned intron (`S[5]`) is selected for emission, representing fluid, forward-moving expression.
+    -   **Calm (`θ < θ_low`):** Low temperature (0.1) for deterministic, confident generation
-    -   **Cautious (`θ < θ_high`):** A more conservative, less recent intron (`S[4]`) is selected, reflecting a state of heightened attention.
+    -   **Cautious (`θ < θ_high`):** Medium temperature (0.5) for balanced exploration
-    -   **Corrective (`θ ≥ θ_high`):** The raw `exon_product` (`p`) is selected, representing a direct, corrective action to restore system stability.
+    -   **Corrective (`θ ≥ θ_high`):** High temperature (1.0) for exploratory, corrective generation

-    In persistent high-divergence states, this algedonic control circuit, as implemented in `IntelligenceEngine.process_ingress`, may also inject pre-defined "cooling introns" (e.g., `0x42`) or trigger full autonomic cycles to force the system back toward a stable trajectory, ensuring that generation never stalls due to pathological feedback.
-The selected operator is designated `intron_out`.
+4.  **Exon-Product to LEB128 Conversion:** The selected token's exon-product is converted to its LEB128 intron sequence using `token_to_introns()`, which applies the ψ isomorphism to create the complete token's byte representation.
+This ensures that every generated token is a valid LEB128-encoded unit with proper theoretical grounding.

-5.  **Boundary Transcription:** The chosen `intron_out` is transcribed back into the external byte-space via `byte_out = intron_out ⊕ GENE_Mic_S`.
-This completes the generative micro-step, producing a single byte for the output stream.
+5.  **Boundary Transcription:** Each intron in the token sequence is transcribed to the external byte-space via `byte_out = intron ⊕ GENE_Mic_S`, producing a complete, valid LEB128 token stream.

 #### 5.5.4 Symmetric Learning and Token Closure

-The BU Ingress process is completed by a symmetric feedback loop and governed by a strict token-closure rule.
+The BU Ingress process is completed by **token-level learning** and governed by complete token generation.

--   **Symmetric Learning:** Immediately following the emission of `byte_out`, the same `intron_out` that was selected for generation is passed to the `InferenceEngine`'s `learn` method.
-This creates a tight feedback loop where the system learns directly from its own expressed actions, reinforcing successful generative pathways and ensuring memory remains coherent with behavior.
+-   **Token-Level Learning:** The system learns at the token level using `learn_token()`, which applies the full token's intron sequence to state transitions and learns the final state.
+This creates a tight feedback loop where the system learns directly from its own expressed tokens, reinforcing successful generative pathways and ensuring memory remains coherent with behavior.

--   **Token-Closure Rule:** The full, multi-byte response is orchestrated by an outer loop (e.g., in `GyroSI.respond`).
-This loop assembles a complete token by streaming bytes until it receives one whose corresponding internal `intron_out` has bit 7 clear (`0`), signaling the end of the LEB128 sequence.
-Only upon token closure does the orchestration layer begin generating the next token.
+-   **Complete Token Generation:** The system generates complete tokens using LEB128 physics, ensuring that every emitted token is a valid, complete semantic unit.
+The `respond()` method orchestrates token-level generation, converting each generated token to its complete intron sequence before emitting the bytes.
 This guarantees that the external stream is always composed of complete, valid LEB128-encoded tokens.

 #### 5.5.5 Physical Alignment with the LEB128 Protocol